slinlee/slinlee.github.io/banquet.md

 ### 🍏 OASES/EBAYC
   *Education* - [ebayc.org/oases-mentors](http://www.ebayc.org/oases-mentors/)

-  This is how a young Slin met Daisy first met at UC Berkeley back in 2002 (Go Bears!).
+  This is how a young Slin first met Daisy at UC Berkeley back in 2002 (Go Bears!).
 As volunteers, we tutored students from Oakland Chinatown.
 OASES recruits and trains over 200 college mentors every year to their after-school program.
 Slin has been involved with OASES for 17 years.

   [❤️ Donate to OASES](https://www.justgive.org/slinanddaisy){:.button}{:target="_blank"}